kintohub/kintohub-docs/docs/manage-blocks.md

 6. Click on the **Save Changes** button to apply changes.

-## Edit Branches & Tags

-KintoBlock syncs with the repository and automatically updates new branches and tags added to it.
-There is no option within KintoBlocks to modify the branches and tags.

 ## Add to Deployments

 KintoBlocks can be added straight away to any deployments in your workspace.